-3.3.2.4 Modal Decoupling
+3.3.2.4 MODAL DECOUPLING

-Modal decoupling represents an approach based on the principle that a mechanical system's behavior can be understood as a combination of contributions from various modes [117].
-To convert the dynamics in the modal space, the equation of motion are first written with respect to the center of mass (3.54).
+Modal decoupling represents an approach based on the principle that a mechanical system's behavior can be understood as a combination of contributions from various modes [121].
+To convert the dynamics in the modal space, the equations of motion are first written with respect to the center of mass (3.54).